tpatterson1996/lcc-metadata-manual/record/record-funding/allocation.md

 # Allocation

+---

 > ![](/assets/project_required_small.png) **Allocation is required for projects only.**

 **Allocation **details where to put the funds.
-Users can add multiple allocations for same fiscal year.

-The following fields are required for funding allocation.
+Users can add multiple allocations for same fiscal year.The following fields are required for funding allocation:

 * **Amount**: Enter the amount of funding.